-In the morning music plays.
+In the morning, music plays.
 All is silent so you can hear the music play.
 Your breath sighs the faint tune of a guitar inhaling before its next strum.
 Your thoughts settle to a beautiful hum, one you can almost sway to.
 And before you can nourish your disposition, your stomach swirls around and belts its favorite tune, over and over again.
-Before the day begins all is pure, nothing yet can be violent.
-Between the waking tempo and traffics peak is a sacred place to be.
-No one would dare kill a man during these moments, for he himself would be utilizing its blessing (the prime of the morning) to prepare for the kill.
-Yet, what a beautiful way to die, before anything can begin, everything waiting for you to rise, in order to bare.
+Before the day begins, all is pure, nothing yet can be violent.
+Between the walking tempo and traffics, the peak is a sacred place to be.
+No one would dare kill a man during these moments, for he would be utilizing its blessing (the prime of the morning) to prepare for the kill.
+Yet, what a beautiful way to die, before anything can begin, everything waiting for you to rise, to bare.

 Her eyes remain on me, she is unashamed of surrendering to her budding essence.
 Still, she is immovable, non-threatening.
 Aware, but not exposing.
-The essence of her is nautical.
-It makes you feel light, as though floating weren’t enough so you’ve come back down, she is the cascade.
-I recall my thoughts (predating their silence) requesting a moment of her time, quick, rescindable.
+The nature of her is nautical.
+It makes you feel light, as though floating weren’t enough, so you’ve come back down; she is the cascade.
+I recall my thoughts (predating their silence) requesting a quick, rescindable moment of her time.
 She is continuous.
-Her movements seemed to precede mine, so we followed her and we danced.
+Her movements seemed to precede mine, so we followed her, and we danced.

 I can’t remember the last time I’ve enjoyed a morning, the last time I’ve set aside all intention to kill the day.
-Putting down my plotting weapons for the purpose of disarming beauty with tasks, denying fulfillment with expectations, killing the mythology of self through deprivation of joy.
-Refusing to dance with myself.
+I put down my plotting weapons to disarm beauty with tasks, denying fulfillment with expectations, killing the mythology of self through deprivation of joy.
+Refusing to dance with me.

 Eyes wide with my spirit fixed on consciousness, I opted for a second chance.

 Mornings are for sipping tea, with fermented turmeric, for healing, and loving yourself enough to look her in the mirror and deem her worthy.
 To spend moments painting her magical and mysterious.
-They should never start out perfect, no, contrary, mornings are simple and flawed; they are moments and pauses filled with you.
+They should never start out perfect, no, contrary, mornings are flawed and straightforward; they are moments and pauses filled with you.